 How do you say goodbye to one of the oldest members of the family?
-Do we choke back on the tears and wish that we had come to more family gatherings?
+Do we choke back the tears and wish that we had come to more family gatherings?
 Do we try to recount when they started to decline and why we did not see it sooner?
 Or do we remember the wisdom that this family member shared and the many generations that were inspired by the life that was lived?
 Do we then grab hold of these memories and live ours in reflection and homage to this family member?
 This is the legacy that the Cedar of Lebanon leaves.

-The Cedar of Lebanon came to us through the Hoppes & Bro.
+The Cedar of Lebanon came to us through the Hoopes & Bro.
 Nursery (West Chester, PA) in 1859, and was probably planted between then and 1863.
 The Barn sheltered it from harsh winds and the slope helped to shed excess water.
 Its companions were other cedars, magnolias, sugar maples and even a grand ginkgo in an area that we call the Old Arboretum.
-These grand majestic trees planted on a farm in Pennsylvania by two brothers represent a new approach to seeing the world through nature studies.
+These grand, majestic trees planted on a farm in Pennsylvania by two brothers represent a new approach to seeing the world through nature studies.

-Today, over 160 years later, the farm became an Arboretum to help people become stewards of the natural world.
+Today, over 160 years later, the farm has become an Arboretum to help people become stewards of the natural world.
 The Painter Brothers, by planting the cedar, ginkgo, magnolia and many more, as well as documenting what they observed, wanted people to learn and experience the natural world through science.
 The death of our Cedar of Lebanon is the physical end, but not the movement it has started.
 If we learn one thing, it’s that planting a tree is not for oneself, but for the many generations to come.